fellert/SI507F17_finalproject/README.md

 Four classes and 16 methods will then be executed (all of which should pass).
 One important note is that one method tests the contains function, which checks if a sentiment input (Bullish for stocks that are a buy, and Bearish for those that are a sell) is in the stock's analyst ratings.
 It does this by converting the mean rating (on a scale of 1-5, lower numbers are a buy, while higher ones are sell).
 Because markets change by the day, there is a small change the analysts ratings could change and alter the mean rating, possibly throwing off the test.
 Just to be sure, I chose a stock that has been a buy for a long time, so this is unlikely.

 One test checks if a plotly html page was created.
 Because the regular program overwrites the "stock_info.html" page every time, the test is designed to create a unique html page (DIS_info.html).
 This way it knows if the test actually ran the create_visual() function instead of just checking a previously made html file.

-## Additional Links
+## Additional Notes and Links

+I borrowed the timestamp function from an example in class.
+I did change some of the variables and input parameters - there is no expire_in_days as I hardcoded that to 1.

 ### Example Pages Used for BeautifulSoup:
 * Example CNN Money request: http://money.cnn.com/quote/quote.html?symb=AAPL